Skip to content

 Customs Special Procedures allow suspending, paying less or paying no duty on imported or exported goods.
 While these cost-saving customs and excise authorisations are universal, they may be known by different names in different countries globally.
 The main universal Special Procedures are Customs Warehousing or Bonded Warehousing, Inward Processing (IP), and Outward Processing (OP).

-In this post, we’ll explore the benefits of inward processing (IP) and how it works, along with how it is integrated into CAS, our automated customs software solution.
+In this post, we’ll explore the benefits of inward processing and how it works, along with how it is integrated into CAS, our automated customs software solution.

 What is Inward Processing?

-Inward processing (IP) is a duty relief procedure designed to give businesses the possibility to process goods imported from outside the EU customs territory, even before deciding on whether to sell the finished products within or outside of the EU.
-IP also applies to goods which require standard forms of handling to preserve them, improve their marketable quality, or prepare them for distribution.
+Inward processing is a duty relief procedure designed to give businesses the possibility to process goods imported from outside the EU customs territory, even before deciding on whether to sell the finished products within or outside of the EU.
+Inward Processing also applies to goods which require standard forms of handling to preserve them, improve their marketable quality, or prepare them for distribution.
 The processed products under this procedure can either be re-exported or released to free circulation in the EU without incurring additional duties.

-Inward processing also applies to goods which require standard forms of handling to preserve them, improve their marketable quality, or prepare them for distribution.
+Inward Processing also applies to goods which require standard forms of handling to preserve them, improve their marketable quality, or prepare them for distribution.

 Benefits of Inward Processing